 The exhibit featured profiles of the engineers behind the products, which included things such as early typewriters, outboard motors and deep sea diving helmets (the latter is still made in Milwaukee by a company called DESCO).

-One of my favorite displays was an old silent movie showing the “mechanical marvel” in action also of the caught my eye.
-A number of years ago, I wrote an article about this early attempt at automated assembly.
+One of my favorite displays was an old silent movie showing the “mechanical marvel” in action.
+It caught my eye because a number of years ago, I wrote an article about this early attempt at automated assembly.
 It’s amazing what the talented engineers at A.O.
 Smith Corp. came up with 100 years ago.

 I also recently visited a small display at the Rogers Park/West Ridge Historical Society on the North Side of Chicago.
 Its “Made in Chicago” exhibit was more scattered and not as well presented as the Milwaukee display, but it was equally fascinating.

 Vintage products included things such as a Bell & Howell movie projector, a Schwinn bicycle and a Victor adding machine.
 Those brand names are long gone, but the well-made products are testaments to the talents and hard work of generations of Chicagoans.